 Tarot suits, the corresponding elements, and the symbolism and characteristics of each one:

 Wands — Element: Fire

-Wands represent the element of Fire, suggesting a powerful but unsure energy.
-In a reading, Wands can relate to a variety of moving personalities: creative thinkers, artists, visionaries, psychics and mystics.
-These personalities may inspire others, but before their revelations become part of reality, they need nurturing and support.
+Wands represent the element of Fire, suggesting a powerful but uncertain energy.
+In a reading, Wands can relate to a variety of moving personalities: creative thinkers, artists, visionaries, psychics, and mystics.
+These personalities may inspire others, but they need nurturing and support before their revelations become part of reality.
 Routine and frustration can equally overwhelm the passion of fire.

-Prevalence of wands in a Tarot spread indicates optimism or creativity and links regularly to travel, new undertakings, agreements and negotiations.
-Wand court cards in a Tarot spread often define a person who is extroverted and energetic, someone filled with exuberance and a bit of drama.
+Prevalence of Wands in a Tarot spread indicates optimism or creativity and links regularly to travel, new undertakings, agreements, and negotiations.
+In addition, Wand court cards in a Tarot spread often define an extroverted and energetic person, someone filled with exuberance and a bit of drama.

 Pentacles — Element: Earth

 Pentacles denote the element Earth, the concrete, physical world.
 It speaks of the realm of our senses.
 As a firm foundation (“Terra Firma”) for solid ideas, Pentacles indicate a degree of common sense, where hard work is behind every brilliant perception.
 Earth represents physicality related to both sexuality and the desire for material comforts.
 Pentacles signify wealth, material things, and commercial or financial matters.